What Happens If You Don’t Have Student Insurance Abroad?

 Knowing the fine print lets you know exactly what your insurance really does cover and what it doesn’t.
 This way, you can avoid surprise costs that were not part of the deal and get yourself ready for any health situation.

-Yes, some of the plans do provide for dental coverage issues, including prevention and orthodontics treatment.
+Yes, some of the plans do provide for dental coverage issues, including prevention and orthodontic treatment.
 But again, the premium one has to pay for such a plan could also be on the higher side.
 However, make sure that you shop around and compare to get the best for you.

-If you need a procedure that’s not covered, you will likely have to pay out-of-pocket.
+If you need a procedure that’s not covered, you will likely have to pay out of pocket.
 However, it’s interesting to note that some dental clinics allow you to shop around for reasonable prices, while others offer payment plans for interested parties and even student discounts.

 The charges for dental insurance premiums vary according to the level of coverage.
 Some offer comprehensive dental coverage and, therefore, may be a little costly compared to the ones that offer limited or, at times, no dental coverage.
 When searching for insurance, consider both the cost and the extent of coverage to find a balance that works for you.